roxberry/markrox.dev/src/posts/2025-11-14-deterministic-generation/index.md

 ---
 layout: post
-title: "Deterministic Generation: Making LLM Skills Actually Reliable"
+title: "Deterministic Generation: Skills Make LLMs Actually Reliable"
 subtitle: "The assumption of an absolute determinism is the essential foundation of every scientific enquiry. - Max Planck"
 comments: true
 date: 2025-11-14